How to Attract Orioles to Your Backyard

-Nectar Alternative: Jelly
+Oriole Nectar Alternative: Jelly

 A favorite alternative to nectar is to offer a small amount of grape jelly.
 A couple of tablespoons in an open dish or container it like ringing the dinner bell.
-You may see some aggressive behavior by the orioles as they vie for feeding rights.
+You may see some aggressive behavior by the Orioles as they vie for feeding rights.
 You can make for an easier clean up by mixing a ¼ cup of water into the jelly.

 Keep It Clean and Bug-Free

-If you see black gunk form around your feeder, take it in, wash it, and rinse it off.
+If you see black gunk forming around your feeder, take it in, wash it, and rinse it off.
 This advice holds double for hummingbird feeders.
 The sweet nectar will draw in ants and other critters.

-A Nest Is a Great Sign
+An Oriole Nest Is a Great Sign

 If You See an Oriole Nest, Offer Bugs

 If you are lucky enough to see one of the small, grey sack-like nests in your yard, start offering mealworms.
 In the early summer, the birds crave the sweet from fruit nectar after their long migratory flight north.
 However, once breeding season starts, they will begin to seek out insects.
 Mealworms are a great high-protein food that will build them up for their next flight south.

 The bird won't reuse the nest, but they will recycle the material.
 Orioles will set their nests out on slender, green twigs to discourage predators like raccoons.
 We found nests in small bushes from three to six feet off the ground.
 One suggestion that we have not tried is to offer lengths of twine fiber or horsehair.
 Sadly, we have seen small spreads of plastic wrap in one nest.